Managing Calls through the Web Interface

 If the PTZ camera image is freezing or if changing video layout takes longer than it should, it does not mean that the system is malfunctioning.
 Most likely, other meeting participants do not experience any issues.

-Previews in the web interface are displayed at a rate of no more than 5 frames per second to reduce the load on network resources.
+Previews in the web interface are displayed at a rate of no more than 5 frames per second, which is intended to reduce the load on network resources.

 # Changing devices

-During a session, you can change the device used for streaming in the video layout with TrueConf Group on the fly.
-To do this, navigate to the tab, select the screen , and in the section.
+During a session, you can switch the device transmitting to the video layout with TrueConf Group "on the fly."
+To do this, go to the Conference → My camera tab, and select the video capture device from the Primary camera dropdown list.
 You can specify another webcam connected to the terminal or one of the capture card inputs.
-Additionally, you can change the device by switching angles.
+Additionally, switching devices is possible by changing angles.

 # Camera Settings